-Simply connect to the machine using the format: http:// ip_address where ip_address is the address of the machine.
+Simply connect to the machine using the format:

+$\tt http://ip_address$ where ip_address is the address of the machine.

-- 1 Visit http://solutions.brother.com/ for more information on network printing. - 2 To learn how to configure the IP address on your machine, see chapter 11 of this User's Guide. - 3 For more information on web-based management, see chapter 9 of this user guide .
+- 1 To learn how to configure the IP address on your machine, see chapter 11 of this User's Guide. - 2 For more information on web-based management, see chapter 9 of this User's Guide.